tfairclough/Project-2-API-React-App/README.md

 - - -
 In this section I step through the build process, highlighting extracts from the code base:

 - Created the core components in React and added placeholders for key functionalities.
-Added some basic formatting so that I had a basic page structure to work with.
+Added some formatting so that I had a basic page structure to work with.

-- Added state to control variables for:
+- Added a constructor and states to control variables for:
     1. Input values
     2. Starred objects
     3. Element visibility conditions